 We organize a wide range of trade events each year, including U.S. pavilions at major Japanese trade shows, technical seminars, etc. These events are designed to feature U.S. products and services in the best possible environment.
 We normally integrate our events with market briefings and off-site visits to increase the value of your visit to Japan.
 A complete listing of all trade exhibitions, forthcoming CS Japan events, along with linked information on how to participate, is provided in our Event Calendar.

-Commercial News USA gets results!
-According to data collected from buyers around the world, advertising in Commercial News USA generates an estimated:
+Export USA gets results!
+According to data collected from buyers around the world, advertising in Export USA generates an estimated:

 The U.S. Commercial Service promotes American exports and protects U.S. commercial interests abroad.
 Our export promotion programs should not be construed as an endorsement of any specific company or product.
 We are pleased to support the marketing efforts of U.S. companies in the U.S., and all firms selling American goods and services in Japan.